N1k0s1/N1k0s1/README.md

-- 👋 Hi, I’m @N1k0s1
+- 👋 Hi, I’m Niko
-- 👀 I’m interested in Sailing, Tech & Coding
-- 🌱 I’m currently learning HTML & CSS
-- 💞️ I’m looking to collaborate on anything, feel free to reach out
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I sail at Akarana Yacht Club
+- I'm a Year 12 student at Sacred Heart College in Auckland, New Zealand
+- I've run Daydream Auckland, Scrapyard Auckland, and Counterspell Auckland! - All teen led hackathons in Auckland!
+- At the moment I'm into React - Primarily Expo!
+It's been great fun developing apps which solve personal problems.

 <!---
 N1k0s1/N1k0s1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.